What is payroll software?

 Why I chose OnPay

-If you’re looking for basic payroll and HR support for your employees at an affordable price, OnPay is your best bet.
-Coming in with a score of 3.61 out of 5, OnPay supports small businesses through uncomplicated payroll workflows that accommodate multiple payroll schedules, worker types, and pay methods.
+OnPay has an intuitive interface and uncomplicated payroll workflows that can accommodate multiple payroll schedules, worker types, and pay methods.
+Coming in with a score of 4.11 out of 5, OnPay makes running payroll easy with its simple-to-use features and automatic alerts that highlight payroll errors and discrepancies.
 It also comes with a suite of HR tools to meet minimum compliance requirements by state and industry, including PTO policy management, compliance audits, and an HR resource library.

 One of the biggest drawbacks, especially for businesses with mostly non-exempt hourly workers, is OnPay’s lack of native time-tracking or scheduling features.
-It does integrate with popular options like When I Work and Deputy, but QuickBooks Payroll may be a better cho
+It does integrate with popular options like When I Work and Deputy, but QuickBooks Payroll may be a better choice if you want easy data transfers from time tracking to payroll.

 Employee engagement and recordkeeping

-OnPay offers basic employee engagement and recordkeeping elements that you rarely see in standalone payroll platforms, such as employee profile bios and customizable fun fact questions.
-Employees can view this information and work contact numbers directly in OnPay.
-This is especially useful if you have shift workers who need to reach team members to report emergencies like tardies or other shift changes.
+OnPay offers basic staff engagement and recordkeeping features that you rarely see in standalone payroll platforms, such as employee profile bios and customizable fun fact questions.
+Workers can view this information and work contact numbers directly in OnPay.
+This is useful if you have shift workers who need to reach team members to report emergencies like tardies or other shift changes.

 OnPay displays an example non-disclosure agreement with a toolbar on the right to adjust document formatting and add smart fields, like employee name, address, and signatures.